-- 1. Never leave any cooking food unattended and use a kitchen timer. - 2.
-Turn pot handles into the center of the stove. - 3.
-Always double check that you turned off the stove and oven. - 4.
-Make sure your oven is clean and empty before preheating. - 5.
-Keep cooking areas clean. - 6.
-Never put water on a grease fire.
+- Never leave any cooking food unattended and use a kitchen timer. - Turn pot handles into the center of the stove. - Always double check that you turned off the stove and oven. - Make sure your oven is clean and empty before preheating. - Keep cooking areas clean. - Never put water on a grease fire.

-Apartment kitchens received a fridge magnet with "How to Help PREVENT Cooking Fires":
+Apartment kitchens received a fridge magnet with "How to Help Prevent Cooking Fires":

-- 1. Do put out cooking fires by using the fire extinguisher in your apartment.
-DON'T use water or flour to put out a fire. - 2.
-DO limit the cooking temperature; overheated oil can automatically ignite. - 3.
-DO call University Police at x6911 immediately if there is a fire in your kitchen. - 4.
-DO close the oven door and turn off the heat to put out a fire in the oven. - 5.
-DO stay in the kitchen when cooking.
-Many cooking fires are the result of absentee cooks. - 6.
-DO turn pan handles away from the cooktop edge.
-A bumped handle can cause spills that can result in painful burns or spilled oil that can catch fire. - 7.
-DO keep cooktop surfaces clean (burners, drip pans and ovens).
-Grease buildups can catch fire. - 8.
-DO cut off air to a grease fire by covering it with a pan lid.
-DON'T remove the lid until the pan cools.
-DO turn off the knob to the burner.
+- Do put out cooking fires by using the fire extinguisher in your apartment.
+DON'T use water or flour to put out a fire. - DO limit the cooking temperature; overheated oil can automatically ignite. - DO call University Police at x6911 immediately if there is a fire in your kitchen. - DO close the oven door and turn off the heat to put out a fire in the oven. - DO stay in the kitchen when cooking.
+Many cooking fires are the result of absentee cooks. - DO turn pan handles away from the cooktop edge.
+A bumped handle can cause spills that can result in painful burns or spilled oil that can catch fire. - Do keep cooktop surfaces clean (burners, drip pans and ovens).
+Grease buildups can catch fire. - Do cut off air to a grease fire by covering it with a pan lid.
+Do not remove the lid until the pan cools.
+Do turn off the knob to the burner.

-All students and staff living on campus received several communications from The Office of Community Engagement highlighting significant polices connected to fire safety, as well as regarding the fire safety equipment, such as sprinklers, in each residential space.
+All students and staff living on campus received several communications from The Office of Community Engagement highlighting significant policies connected to fire safety, as well as regarding the fire safety equipment, such as sprinklers, in each residential space.
 The link to one of the letters is here: